Drivers can save $859/yr* by comparing car insurance

 New Hampshire has 10 total crashes on DST days, with six occurring from 2013 to 2015 and four occurring from 2016 to 2018.
 Four crashes were during March and six crashes were in November.

 Now, what are the lawmakers doing about the DST switch in The Granite State?
 As of this date, they are attempting to join Connecticut and two other states in moving into a different time zone.
 This would allow them to circumvent the system and end daylight saving time.
-The other two states are Maine and Rhode Island, the latter of which has some mid-level car insurance rates.
+The other two states are Maine and Rhode Island.

 WTNH covers states ending DST around the country, with a focus on Florida, which has already passed its law ending DST, and Connecticut, which was trying to find a way around it at the time of this video.
 WTNH interviews a person in Connecticut who says some people agreed that eliminating DST was a good thing, with business owners saying they receive more business in the afternoon sunlight than in the morning sunlight because people are more awake.

 If it goes through, it would be a big win for those fighting against DST.
-Maybe Connecticut, New Hampshire, Rhode Island, and Maine can get Massachusetts, with higher than average auto insurance rates, to join them in entering a new time zone.
+Maybe Connecticut, New Hampshire, Rhode Island, and Maine can get Massachusetts to join them in entering a new time zone.

 #1 – Mississippi